-- Observation and logging of under fill drains and undercut excavations confirm depth extents. - Foundations and preparation of natural ground prior to fill placement. - Subsurface drainage installation and extents, including the quality of drainage aggregate. - Installation of geogrids and geotextiles.

-- Fill placement.
-Regular compaction control testing is required in accordance with the earthwork specification. - Blending of unsuitable materials, and the observation of placement performance and regular intervals during the works. - Settlement monitoring at the stream
+- Observation and logging of under fill drains and undercut excavations confirm depth extents. - Foundations and preparation of natural ground prior to fill placement. - Subsurface drainage installation and extents, including the quality of drainage aggregate. - Installation of geogrids and geotextiles. - Ongoing compaction testing of fill is required in accordance with the earthwork specification requirements. - Blending of unsuitable materials, and the observation of placement performance and regular intervals during the works. - Settlement monitoring at the stream

-2.5.
+2.8.
 Consent Condition and Council Involvement